Ryan-DowlingSoka/ryan-dowlingsoka.github.io/_unreal/wireframe-barycentric-coords.md

     image="/assets/images/bookmarks/tutorial-image.jpg"
     icon="https://catlikecoding.com/catlike-coding-logo.svg"
     title="Flat and Wireframe Shading"
     description="This tutorial covers how to add support for flat shading and showing the wireframe of a mesh.
-It uses advanced rendering techniques and assumes you're familiar with the material covered in the Rendering series." %}
+It uses advanced rendering techniques and assumes you're familiar with the material covered in the Rendering series." %}{: .align-center}

 But you aren’t using Unity, you are using Unreal, and at the time of this post, we don’t have access to geometry shaders easily.